 This section applies to all undergraduate and graduate students except those enrolled in the School of Law.

 The final examinations for each semester and summer session are scheduled by the registrar.
+The final examination schedule is distributed to all academic departments and published as an insert to the Daily Texan.
 An index of examination times is in this Course Schedule.
-The final examination schedule is distributed to all academic departments and published as an insert to the Daily Texan.
-In addition, final exam information is available via the World Wide Web, utACCESS, and TEX.

 Classes that meet at the same hour have a common examination time.
 Examinations should begin promptly as scheduled and may not exceed three hours.

 No semester examinations may be given before the examination period begins, and the time of the exam, as printed in the official final examination schedule, may not be changed.
 An instructor with a compelling need to deviate from this rule must secure the approval of the department chairman and the dean of the college in which the course is taught before announcing an alternative examination procedure to the students.
-No substantial examinations may be given during the last class week or during the reading days and the no-class days included in the final examination period.
-An examination counting for more than 30 percent of the final course grade is considered to be substantial.
+No examinations may be given during the study days (no-class days) immediately preceding the final examination period.
 A change in the meeting place for an examination may be made only with the approval of the registrar.